Criminal Defense Attorney in Rhode Island – }

-Rhode Island's conditional hardship license will only be available for certain motorists convicted of certain types of drunk driving or Refusal cases.
+A conditional hardship license is only available for certain motorists charged or convicted of specific types of DUI or Refusal offenses.
 Not every motorist charged with a drunk driving offense or Refusal to submit to a chemical test offense will be eligible for a Rhode Island conditional hardship license.
-A Rhode Island conditional hardship license will only be granted by the sentencing judge or magistrate after a hearing during which the motorist's employment or evidence of a non-employment hardship is considered.